Company

 Current status of fiber optic rollout in Germany

-Telekom has the largest fiber optic network in Germany which covers more than 600,000 kilometers in total.
-Thanks to the fiber optic rollout, more than 2.3 million households already have the opportunity to benefit from an FTTH connection by Telekom.
+Telekom has the largest fiber optic network in Germany which covers more than 750,000 kilometers in total.
+Thanks to the fiber optic rollout, more than 8,4 million households already have the opportunity to benefit from an FTTH connection by Telekom.
 The goal is for all 41.5 million households in Germany to be able to get an FTTH connection by 2030.
 A large part of this will be provided by Telekom.
-By the end of 2024 alone, the company wants to enable ten million households to have an FTTH connection, and from that point on, another 2.5 million households per year will be added.
+By the end of 2024 alone, the company wants to enable ten million households to have an FTTH connection, and from this point on, up to 2.5 million additional households will be added each year.

 To achieve this goal, Telekom has developed a three-pillar strategy for expansion.
 In addition to self-financed network expansion and subsidized projects in underserved areas, Deutsche Telekom is relying on cooperative ventures in many places.
 By cooperating with municipal utilities, regional carriers, or nationwide competitors such as Telefonica, Vodafone or 1&1, fiber optic rollout in Germany is made more efficient and overbuilding of existing line systems is reduced wherever possible.